andallas/PDXCodeGuild_Capstone/README.md

 - Score high enough in the game and achieve a spot on the leaderboard

 ### User Stories
-- As the studio, I want to add news posts and publish them at a specified time.
+- As an admin user, I want to add news posts and publish them at a specified time.
-- As the studio, I want to edit news posts.
+- As an admin user, I want to edit news posts.
-- As the studio, I want to delete news posts.
+- As an admin user, I want to delete news posts.
-- As a user, I want to read other users comments.
+- As any user, I want to read news posts from the studio.
-- As a user, I want to be able to edit my past comments.
+- As any user, I want to register a new account.
-- As a user, I want to read news posts from the studio.
+- As any user, I want to securely log into my account.
-- As a user, I want to comment on news posts.
+- As a registered user, I want to comment on news posts.
-- As a user, I want to vote-up news posts.
-- As a user, I want to register a new account.
+- As a registered user, I want to read other users comments.
-- As a user, I want to securely log into my account.
+- As a registered user, I want to be able to edit my past comments.
-- As a user, I want access to pages when logged into my account.
+- As a registered user, I want to vote-up news posts.

-- As a user, I want to customize my profile with information about myself.
+- As a registered user, I want to customize my profile with information about myself.
-- As a user, I want to display high scores and achievements on my profile.
+- As a registered user, I want to display high scores and achievements on my profile.
-- As a user, I want to read other user's profiles.
+- As a registered user, I want to read other user's profiles.

 - As a user, I want to play the game.
-- As a user, I want to earn a high score in the game.
+- As a registered user, I want to earn a high score in the game.
-- As a user, I want to unlock an achievement in the game.
+- As a registered user, I want to unlock an achievement in the game.

 - As a user, I want to view the leaderboard for the game.
 - As a user, I want to sort the leaderboard by recent high scores.